stoutZero/nginx-boilerplate/README.md

-#Nginx Boilerplate
+# Nginx Boilerplate

 Selfishly modified version of [nginx-boilerplate](https://github.com/nginx-boilerplate/nginx-boilerplate)

 ## Beware
-This is only for compiled nginx, as the default path is different.
-`/usr/local/nginx` as opposed to `/etc/nginx`
+This is only for compiled nginx, as the default path is different, `/usr/local/nginx` as opposed to `/etc/nginx`

 ## Features